aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ##### Brief description of web3 interface
 + web3 interface initialization
   The content implemented by this interface includes:
-  1. Web3 interface resource application,Such as the memory space application of RPC content,Application for the memory space of the json string used to request or respond from the blockchain,Request for memory space of the parsed result of the response json string
+  1. Web3 interface resource application, Such as the memory space application of RPC content, Application for the memory space of the json string used to request or respond from the blockchain, Request for memory space of the parsed result of the response json string
   2. Initialize web3 message ID
   3. Perform "RPC interface initialization" of the RPC layer
 + web3 interface de-initialization
   The content implemented by this interface includes:
-  1. The release of web3 interface resources, such as the release of memory space for RPC content,It is used to release the memory space of the json string that requests or responds from the blockchain,The memory space of the parsed result of the response json string is released.
+  1. The release of web3 interface resources, such as the release of memory space for RPC content,It is used to release the memory space of the json string that requests or responds from the blockchain, The memory space of the parsed result of the response json string is released.
   2. Perform "RPC interface de-initialization" of the RPC layer
 + Get the content stored in the specified location of the blockchain
   The content implemented by this interface includes:
   1. web3 message ID increment
-  2. Package the request message of  "Get the content stored in the specified location of the blockchain"
+  2. Package the request message of
+  3. "Get the content stored in the specified location of the blockchain"
-  3. Call the RPC method "web3_eth_getStorageAt" to send the request message to the blockchain
+  4. Call the RPC method "web3_eth_getStorageAt" to send the request message to the blockchain
-  4. Parse the received block chain response message and return the analysis result
+  5. Parse the received block chain response message and return the analysis result
 + Get the number of account transactions
   The content implemented by this interface includes:
   1. web3 message ID increment
   2. Package the request message of "Get account transactions"
   3. Call the RPC method "web3_eth_getTransactionCount" to send the request message to the blockchain
   4. Parse the received blockchain response message and return the analysis result
 + Get the gasPrice of the blockchain
   The content implemented by this interface includes:
   1. web3 message ID increment
   2. Package the request message of "Get the gasPrice of the blockchain"
-  3. Call the RPC method " web3_eth_gasPrice " to send the request message to the blockchain
+  3. Call the RPC method "web3_eth_gasPrice" to send the request message to the blockchain
   4. Parse the received blockchain response message and return the analysis result
 + Get account balance
   The content implemented by this interface includes:
   1. web3 message ID increment
   2. Package the request message of "Get account balance"
-  3. Call the RPC method " web3_eth_getBalance " to send the request message to the blockchain
+  3. Call the RPC method "web3_eth_getBalance" to send the request message to the blockchain
   4. Parse the received blockchain response message and return the analysis result
 + Get transaction receipt
   The content implemented by this interface includes:
   1. web3 message ID increment
   2. Package the request message of "get transaction receipt"
   3. Call the RPC method " web3_eth_getTransactionReceiptStatus " to send the request message to the blockchain
   4. Parse the received blockchain response message and return the analysis result
 + Blockchain stateless call
   The content implemented by this interface includes:
   1. web3 message ID increment
   2. Package the request message of "Blockchain stateless call"
-  3. Call the RPC method " web3_eth_call " to send the request message to the blockchain
+  3. Call the RPC method "web3_eth_call" to send the request message to the blockchain
   4. Parse the received blockchain response message and return the analysis result
 + Send raw transaction
   The content implemented by this interface includes:
   1. web3 message ID increment
   2. Package the request message of "Send raw transaction"
   3. Call the RPC method " web3_eth_sendRawTransaction " to send the request message to the blockchain
   4. Parse the received blockchain response message and return the analysis result